The Story Behind PreflightAPI

 FAA NASR Subscription

-Airports, runways, frequencies, obstacles — updated every 28 days
+Airports, runways, frequencies, NAVAIDs — updated every 28 days

 Controlled & special-use airspace boundaries — updated every 56 days